 VIRTUAL SENSOR FUSION The idea of using complementary filters in the control architecture originates from sensor fusion techniques [27], where two sensors are combined using complementary filters.
 Building upon this concept, "virtual sensor fusion" [146] replaces one physical sensor with a model G of the plant.
-The corresponding control architecture is illustrated in Figure 3.64a, where G' represents the physical plant to be controlled, G is a model of the plant, k is the controller, and $H_L$ and $H_H$ are complementary filters satisfying $H_L(s) + H_H(s) = 1$ .
-In this arrangement, the physical plant is controlled at low frequencies, while the plant model is used at high frequencies to enhance robustness.
+The corresponding control architecture is illustrated in Figure 3.64a, where G' represents the physical plant to be controlled, G is a model of the plant, kis the controller, and H_L and H_H are complementary filters satisfying $H_L(s) + H_H(s) = 1$.
+In this arrangement, the physical plant is controlled at low frequencies, while the plant model is used at high-frequency to enhance robustness.